Who We Are

 - The National Popular Vote plan has been enacted by 11 jurisdictions possessing 165 electoral votes - 61% of the 270 necessary for the legislation to take effect.
 The legislation has passed 32 legislative chambers in 22 jurisdictions.
 More than 2,110 state legislators have voted for or sponsored NPV legislation.
 FairVote has provided intellectural and research support to advocates throughout this progress.

 A Constitutional Right to Vote: Universal voter registration and a local movement to inspire participation and secure access to the polls for all qualified voters.

 - FairVote helped draft two amendments for an explicit right to vote in the United States Constitution, including one introduced in Congress in 2001-2013 and one in 2013-2014; such legislation has earned the sponsorship of more than 70 Members of Congress.

 - Over two million people are impacted by Promote Our Vote Resolutions in support of a constitutional right to vote and local reforms to boost participation.

 - Since 2004, when we first advanced voter pre-registration for 16-year-olds, seven states and the District of Columbia have enacted it; two more states have adopted 17-year-old pre-registration.

 - National organizations responded to our leadership in calling for systematic changes to achieving the goal of 100% voter registration with an "opt-out" instead of an "opt-in" approach.
 Such legislation passed in Louisiana.

 Media Coverage and Outreach

-- FairVote's commentary has run in every one of the largest and most respected daily newspaper, including the New York Times, Chicago Tribune, Washington Post, and Wall Street Journal.
+- FairVote's commentary has run in all of the nation’s largest and most respected daily newspapers, including the New York Times, Chicago Tribune, Washington Post, and Wall Street Journal.

 - FairVote staff and leadership have appeared on CNN, Fox, MSNBC, NPR, NBC and C-SPAN.